| Home | Bookmark | Tell | Active petitions in over 75 countries | World Times |

 3) Creating a system for the cartridges to be dismantled and the components recycled/reused domestically rather than landfilled, incinerated, or shipped overseas.

-The Urge Clorox to take back and recycle used Brita water filter cartridges petition to The Clorox Company was written by Beth Terry and is hosted free of charge at GoPetition.
+The Urge Clorox to take back and recycle used Brita water filter cartridges petition to The Clorox Company was written by Beth Terry and is in the category Consumer Affairs at GoPetition.